 The solution is about getting a new perspective to encourage actions that channel the crisis energy into constructive processes.
 Sometimes just asking a question is enough of an action to resolve a seemingly impossible crisis into a process of growth that truly transforms everything.

-For teaching or counseling assistance to help resolve problems you are facing, contact me at:
+For teaching or midlife crisis counseling assistance to help resolve problems you are facing, contact me at:

-Please post below your experience or questions regarding your midlife transformation.
+Please post below your midlife crisis experience or questions regarding helping you gain control of your midlife transformation.

 I will remove any comments which are rantings, are morality/judgement statements, link to outside pages or aren’t respectful.